isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

   - title: Check Flat Application Status
     content: |
       As an applicant, you can [check for updates](https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1){:target="_blank"} regarding your flat application and whether a queue number has been balloted to you.
-  - title: Book your preferred flat unit
+  - title: Book Your Preferred Flat Unit
     content: |
       You will be invited to an [HDB flat selection appointment](https://services2.hdb.gov.sg/webapp/SX05AWSPCP/SX05PSPCPLogin.jsp){:target="_blank"} within two weeks from your HDB appointment.